fstab50/stslib/README.md

 ## Purpose ##

-**stsAval** (pronounced "s-t-s aay-val") -- Spanish for "sts _trustee_".

-**stsAval** is a python3 library that requests and manages temporary credentials from [Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html)
+**stsAval** (pronounced "s-t-s aay-val"), is a python3 library that requests and manages temporary credentials from
-on your behalf. **stsAval** generates temporary credentials against roles that reside in any number of AWS  accounts.
+[Amazon's Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) on your behalf. **stsAval** generates temporary credentials against roles
+that reside in any number of AWS  accounts.

-A primary use case for the **stsAval** library is the generation of temporary access credentials for automation tools which
+The **stsAval** library is commonly used in python applications that generate temporary access credentials for
-need to _bypass multi-factor authentication enabled on Amazon APIs_ in ordeer to authenticate to Amazon Web Services.
+automation tools which need to _bypass multi-factor authentication enabled on Amazon APIs_.
+Temporary credentials
+of this type are are required authenticate to Amazon Web Services (AWS) when automation tooling is used to deploy
+to tens or even hundreds of AWS accounts simultaneously.

+**stsAval** is appropriate for authentication to AWS Services both from within AWS as well by automation tooling
-Such automation tooling may be running within AWS or in an environment external to AWS such as a local machine.
+runs in an environment external to AWS such as an on-prem datacenter or local machine. local machine.

 **stsAval** manages temporary credentials generates credentials in memory for applications that need access to
 iam roles at AWS.
 If temporary credentials are needed for extended periods (> 1 hour), **stsAval** will automatically